CoreySumma/Spaceman/README.md

   Getting Started

   1.)
-Click the letter that you think may be in the word 2.)
+Click the letter that you think may be in the word<br>
+  2.)
 If  correct letter is in the word it will appear.
 If not, part of the spaceman       will dissapear with each failed attempt and he will lose 1 liter of oxygen.

   [Click here to save the SpaceMan!] (https://coreysumma.github.io/Spaceman/)